-We used the well-known Dartmouth datasets [24] to analyze the distribution of user contacts.
+We used the well-known Dartmouth datasets [25] to analyze the distribution of user contacts.
 The original data was collected with 20 Nokia N95 phones carried by students and staff members at Dartmouth College from July 28 to August 11, 2008.
 The dataset includes the following information for each user: accelerometer raw data and GPS location coordinates.
 Considering the same periodicity of human mobility, we extract data pertaining to a period of seven days, from August 2 to 8, 2008.
 The data comprised 1838 users, 129 hotspots, and 6119 records.

-Preprocessing: We first converted the hexadecimal data to decimal and used a five-tuples set (User ID, AP ID, Turn-on time, Turn-off time, Contact time) to denote the contact between a user and an AP, where start time denotes the moment when a user enters the coverage range of an AP and end time denotes the moment when the link between them is disconnected.
+Preprocessing: We first converted the hexadecimal data to decimal and used a five-tuples set (user ID, AP ID, start time, end time, contact duration) to denote the contact between a user and an AP, where start time denotes the moment when a user enters the coverage range of an AP and end time denotes the moment when the link between them is disconnected.
 The difference between the end time and the start time is the contact duration.
 Table 1 examples of the various parameter values in the dataset.